Maddikaindu/demographic-data-analyzer/README.md

-📊 Demographic Data Analyzer
-This project uses Pandas to analyze demographic data from the 1994 U.S. Census database.
-The goal is to answer key questions about the dataset, such as average age, education level, work hours, and income distribution.

-📁 Dataset
-The dataset is based on the 1994 Census and includes attributes such as age, education, occupation, hours worked per week, country of origin, and income level.

-File format: CSV (comma-separated)

-File used: adult.data.csv or a similar file

-✅ Tasks & Questions Answered
-The following computations are implemented in the script:

-Race Count

-How many people of each race are represented in the dataset?

-Average Age of Men

-What is the average age of all male individuals?

-Bachelor’s Degree Percentage

-What percentage of people have a Bachelor's degree?

-Income of Advanced Educated People

-What percentage of people with a Bachelors, Masters, or Doctorate degree earn >50K?

-Income of Non-Advanced Educated People

-What percentage of people without advanced education earn >50K?

-Minimum Work Hours

-What is the minimum number of hours a person works per week?

-High Earners Among Minimum Hour Workers

-What percentage of people working the minimum number of hours per week earn >50K?

-Country with Highest High-Income Ratio

-Which country has the highest percentage of >50K earners and what is that percentage?

-Top Occupation in India (>50K earners)

-What is the most common occupation for those in India earning >50K?

-All percentages are rounded to the nearest tenth.
+Demographic Data Analyzer

+This project analyzes demographic data from the 1994 U.S. Census database, following the freeCodeCamp Data Analysis with Python project.

+📂 Dataset

+The dataset is downloaded directly from freeCodeCamp’s GitHub repository using the requests module and saved locally as adult.data.csv.

+Each record contains attributes such as age, education, occupation, race, sex, hours-per-week, native country, and salary level (>50K or <=50K).

+## Steps Performed

+1. Dataset Loading

+Fetched dataset from the freeCodeCamp URL using requests.

+Loaded into a Pandas DataFrame with column names for clarity.

+2. Demographic Analysis

+Counted individuals by race.

+Calculated the percentage of people with a Bachelor’s degree.

+Determined the percentage of rich (>50K) individuals:

+With higher education (Bachelors, Masters, Doctorate).

+With lower education.

+Found the minimum working hours per week and calculated what % of those working minimum hours are rich.

+Found the country with the highest percentage of rich people and that percentage.

+Identified the most common occupation among rich (>50K) people in India.

+3. Functions & Methods Used

+pandas.read_csv for loading data.

+value_counts, filtering with conditions, and isin.

+Percentage calculations using Pandas Series operations.

+📊 Key Results

+Race count: Distribution of people by race.

+% with Bachelors degree: ~X% (calculated from dataset).

+% rich with higher education: ~X%.

+% rich with lower education: ~X%.

+Minimum working hours: X hrs/week.

+% rich among minimum workers: ~X%.

+Country with highest % of rich people: {Country} (~X%).

+Most popular occupation among rich in India: {Occupation}.

+🚀 Technologies Used

+Python

+Pandas

+Requests